lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  the available Query Language is ADQL-2.0.
 The bottom panel is the ADQL Text panel, and it indicates the current Mode is Synchronous; the bottom panels text box is currently empty.

+    The Table Access Protocol (TAP) Query window with the main TOPCAT window in the background.

 **1.2.** Prepare a simple ADQL spatial query to return a small set of values from ``dp02_dc2_catalogs.Object`` table.
 Specifically create an ADQL query that returns